jasonamedina/AVS-VPN-GW-to-ExpressRoute-GW-Transitivity/README.md

 ![image](https://user-images.githubusercontent.com/97964083/215498428-e7a264d4-5c8c-4ae2-a65c-db9f9834561b.png)

 ## Step 3: Create RouteServerSubnet for Azure Route Server
-Create a subnet in your vNET called exactly RouteServerSubnet.
+Create a subnet with the exact name of RouteServerSubnet.
 The minimum size of this subnet needs to be a /27.

 ## Step 4: Deploy Azure Route Server
 - Create an Azure Route Server in the RouteServerSubnet